Dianne & Karen seek adventure and decide to hike the Everglades.

 “Will it charge at us?”
 Karen cried out, then looked around at the vast surrounding swampland and imagined all the many other gators that were out there.

 “We're sure not sticking around to find out.”
 Dianne said.
-She backed up, and then pushed down on the gas petal to get some distance from the big creature.
+She backed up, and then pushed down on the gas pedal to get some distance from the big creature.

 “Look at all these ranches and farmland!
 How do they deal with these alligators and still keep their animals safe?"
 Karen wondered aloud, amazed how all these inhabitants could live side by side without conflict.

 “I suppose they get used to each other," Dianne said as she turned into a gas station.
 “Better gas up and get some food.”

 “I’ll get the food,” Karen jumped out of the car and entered the store.
 She grabbed everything that caught her interest and brought the items up to counter.
 The man rung them up and bagged them.
 Dianne walked up at that moment to pay the for the gas.

 “Did you get enough food for all day?”
 Dianne asked as they walked out of the store.

 Karen nodded, her arms full of packages.
 Putting the bags in the back seat of the car. she tossed a bag of Cheetos to Dianne and grabbed a bag of corn chips for herself.
 They sat down on a bench located in front of a sweet, smelling garden.

 “Another thirty miles or so, we'll be hiking the Everglades trails,” Dianne said.
 She had the map spread over the hood of her car as she calculated the miles.

 Karen smiled as she threw her empty bag in the trash can.
 She walked through a small gate to smell the flowers.
 "Mmmmmm, this smells heavenly!
 I love Magnolia blossoms!